-Badminton Curling Team Handball

-Basketball Football Track & Field

-Cheerleading Golf Volleyball

-Cross Country Rugby Sevens Rugby XV

-Wrestling

-B. Provincial Competition Dates

-- The dates and locations of the competitions shall be ratified at the Annual General Meeting.
-Any championship without a host one month prior to its scheduled start will be canceled.
-The Executive Committee may, at its discretion, modify this timeline due to circumstances. - II.
-It is the intent of the ASAA, as far as possible, to establish particular weekends for provincial competitions and to adhere to the set times annually.
+[Badm Badminton Curling Team Handball Team Basketball Football Track & Field Rugby Wrestling Golf Volleyball Track 4th Demonstration Cross Country Rugby Rugby Three Zones Twenty Schools 100 Students B. Provincial Competition Dates I. The dates and locations of the competitions shall be ratified at the Annual General Meeting.
+Any opamionship without a bast by C fa in ex in C. Advisory Committee applies for Festival status by April 1.
+Decision made at AGM championship without a host by the beginning of that activity's season of play will be canceled.
+The Executive Committee may, at its discretion, modify this timeline due to circumstances. fa pa cc establish ds for provincial to adhere to the Festival ovincial Champ Four Zones Twenty Schools 200 Students Fc th • of competitions, e the following Advisory Committee applies for Championship status by Sept 1.
+Executive decision made at AGM For activities that require a two day competition, the weekend will consist of Friday and Saturday (no ASAA provincial competitions will take place on Sunday).

-Provincial Championship Competition Dates

-For the purposes of competitions, the ASAA shall use the following definition of weekend:

-For activities that require a two day competition, the weekend will consist of Friday and Saturday (no ASAA provincial competitions will take place on Sunday).
 This will apply to all similar activities even though a particular competition may be scheduled for only one day.
 Cross country and football championships are designated for specific days and do not need to be considered in the weekend concept.

-Golf To be held the last Monday/Tuesday of September as approved by the Golf Commissioner Cross Country To be held on the third Saturday in October Football To be determined annually, but no later than the fourth Saturday in November and the preceding Friday night Volleyball To be held on the fourth weekend in November Provincial dates include Thursday Wrestling • Rural To be held two weeks prior to Provincial Wrestling Provincial To be held on the second weekend in March Curling To be held on the first weekend of March Basketball To be held on the third weekend in March Provincial date include Thursday Cheerleading To be held on the second weekend in April Badminton To be held on the first weekend in May Team Handball To be held on the second weekend in May Rugby Sevens To be held on the last weekend in May Track & Field To be held on the first weekend in June Rugby XV To be held on the first weekend in June
+Championship Golf To be held the la ast Monday/Tuesday Six Zones of September as Commissioner s approved by the Golf Forty Schools Cross Country To be held on th e third Saturday in Octo ber 300 Students Football ed annually, but no later day in November and th y night Volleyball November e fourth weekend in include Thursday Wrestling Rural i weeks prior to Provincia Provincial To be held on th e second weekend in M arch Curling To be held on th e first weekend of Marc h

+Basketball To be held on the third weekend in March Provincial date include Thursday Badminton To be held on the first weekend in May Team Handball To be held on the second weekend in May Rugby 7s To be held on the last weekend in May Track & Field To be held on the first weekend in June Rugby 15s To be held on the first weekend in June

-^{}Only to occur in years when the rugby provincials fall during diploma exam blackout dates (to include the day prior to the start of the diploma exam schedule), otherwise it is second weekend in June.
+Only to occur in years when the rugby provincials all during diploma exam blackout dates (to nclude the day prior to the start of the diploma exam schedule), otherwise it is second weekend n June.